 The details forming part of the extract of the Annual Return in form MGT 9 is annexed hereto as ‘Annexure C’

 A separate section on the performance and financial position of each of the subsidiaries, associates and joint venture companies in Form AOC-1 is part of the report.
 It is included in the consolidated financial statement.

 As per the SEBI Listing Regulations, a policy on material subsidiaries as approved by the Board of Directors, may be accessed on the Company’s website: www.vedantalimited.com.

 Internal Financial Controls

-The Group’s internal audit activity is managed through the Management Assurance Services (‘MAS’) function and is an important element of the overall process by which the Board obtains the assurance on the effectiveness of relevant internal controls.
+The Group’s internal audit activity is managed through the Management Assurance Services (‘MAS’) function.
+It is an important element of the overall process by which the Audit Committee and the Board obtains the assurance on the effectiveness of relevant internal controls.

-Based on the information provided, nothing has come to the attention of Directors to indicate that any material breakdown in the function of these controls, procedures or systems occurred during the year under review.
-There have been no significant changes in our internal financial controls during the year that have materially affected, or are reasonably likely to materially affect, our internal financial controls.
+Based on the information provided, nothing has come to the attention of the Directors to indicate that any material breakdown in the function of these controls, procedures or systems occurred during the year under review.
+There have been no significant changes in the Company’s internal financial controls during the year that have materially affected, or are reasonably likely to materially affect its internal financial controls.